 One of the most essential home appliances today is the washing machine.
 The days when it took a whole day to do a weekly wash are now thankfully over.
 However, what happens when you go to start the machine and it refuses to work?
 Or, in a worse scenario, it pumps out water all over your kitchen floor?
 The breakdown of an appliance like the washing machine means inconvenience, disruption and it can be costly.

 But it also comes with a host of questions.
 How do you go about finding washing machine repairs at an affordable price?
 How much will repairs cost?
 Is it worth repairing or should you just replace?
-Cashfloat – a payday express UK lender explains all you need to know about getting your washing machine back up and running.
+Cashfloat, an instant payday UK lender, explains all you need to know about getting your washing machine back up and running.

 Before you call out a repairman, check if you can fix the washing machine yourself.
 Watch this video to see all the reasons you should learn to do DIY home repairs.

 First check that the actual wall socket is working.
 Unplug the washing machine and plug in another electrical appliance that you are sure is working into the same socket and see if it works. .
 If that is not the problem, the washing machine could have a faulty connection or a blown fuse.
 You can often fix this yourself by checking the manual or watching a tutorial online.
 Changing the fuse in a plug is easy.
 Argos have an easy video guide here.
 Faulty connections can be harder to fix, but it’s worth checking your manual for suggestions.
 If you are using an extension lead to connect your washer, the lead could be overheating or might not have an earth wire.
 Always connect large appliances like a washing machine directly to the mains power supply.
 If you don’t have a power socket nearby, you can look into getting a longer wire fitted to the washing machine.
 Alternatively, you can pay to get additional wall outlets installed.